Phase 1 — Discovery

 Discovery runs two analysis streams in parallel:

-Code analysis provisions a sandbox, checks out your source codebase, and produces:
+Code analysis provisions a sandbox, checks out your source codebase, and produces a full component inventory with priority ordering, dependency graph, and style system analysis.

 Content analysis connects to your source XP instance and produces: